arieees666/arieees666.github.io/README.md

  - January 1, 2021: `Powerwashed my laptop and reinstalled the tools I need for my ctf setup.`
  - January 2, 2021: `Solved both android challenges from GRIMMCON 2020.
 After creating writeups, I will attempt to solve the waf (heap) challenge from the same ctf.`
  - January 3, 2021: `Got frida-gadget to work on a device without root.
 Time to learn android hacking with frida :) Also tried doing one of the fastbin challenges from nightmare, got to play with heap consolidation but will need to study about it more.`
+ - January 4, 2021: `Beginning to understand some heap consolidation + chunk metadata stuff.
+Heap overflows are a powerful primitive to have for heap grooming.
+TIL that the dup in fastbin dup/tcache dup means duplication.`